Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 This hybrid strategy significantly reduces costs while maintaining high output quality across different use cases.

-Claude Opus 4.7 vs GPT-5.4 vs Gemini 3.1 – Use Cases: Which Model to Pick
+Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1 — Use Cases: Which Model to Pick

-Claude Opus 4.7 vs GPT-5.4 vs Gemini 3.1 use cases
+Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1 use cases

-Claude Opus 4.7 vs GPT-5.4 vs Gemini 3.1 use cases
+Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1 use cases

 What About Claude Mythos Preview?

 I’d be leaving something on the table if I didn’t mention this.
-Anthropic released Claude Mythos Preview on April 7 under Project Glasswing a restricted security initiative involving Amazon, Apple, Google, Microsoft, and others.
+Anthropic released Claude Mythos Preview on April 7 under Project Glasswing — a restricted security initiative involving Amazon, Apple, Google, Microsoft, and others.
 They’re using it to find zero-day vulnerabilities in major operating systems and browsers.

-Real World Testing: What I Actually Did For Two Days
+Real World Testing: What I Actually Ran

-Here’s what I ran: a Python concurrency debugging task (described in detail above), a 180-page legal contract summary with specific clause extraction requirements, a marketing brief rewrite from six source documents, a complex SQL optimization on a 40-table schema, and a multi-step research task requiring cross-referencing 15 web sources to produce a structured report.
+I want to be specific.
+Here’s what I ran across both testing sessions (April 16 and April 24): a Python concurrency debugging task, a 180-page legal contract summary with specific clause extraction requirements, a marketing brief rewrite from six source documents, a complex SQL optimization on a 40-table schema, and a multi-step research task requiring cross-referencing 15 web sources to produce a structured report.

 Claude won the debugging task and the legal contract work outright.
-It wasn’t close.
-GPT-5.4 produced the cleanest marketing brief better formatting, tighter adherence to the style guide I provided.
-Gemini won the cross-referencing task because it could hold more of the source documents in context simultaneously and its structured synthesis was excellent.
-The SQL optimization was essentially a three-way tie at xhigh/max effort.
+GPT-5.5 produced the cleanest marketing brief and completed the agentic research task end-to-end faster than either Claude or Gemini.
+Gemini won the cross-referencing task because it could hold more source documents in context simultaneously.
+The SQL optimization was a three-way tie at max effort across all models.
+GPT-5.5 at max effort was also the most likely to produce a confident wrong answer on the legal task — the hallucination risk is real and observable, not just a benchmark artifact.

 How This Fits Into the Bigger 2026 AI Picture